Reunited with His Runaway Bride

-June 1st, is a new release day! 😀 THE PRINCE AND THE MIDWIFE is book five of the Harlequin Medical series, The Hollywood Hills Clinic.
-I’m super happy to be part of such a great series with great authors.
+My last book, THE PRINCE AND THE MIDWIFE, came out in June.
+It was book five of the Harlequin Medical series, The Hollywood Hills Clinic and I was super happy to be part of such a great series with great authors.

 Midwife Gabriella Cain doesn’t appreciate Dr. Rafael Moreno taking over he department for celebrity moms-to-be…even if he is royalty – and gorgeous!
 But distrust soon turns to secrets shared as irresistible Rafe proves dangerously easy to fall for.
 With a painful past behind her, can Gabriella dare hope for a fairytale ending with her prince?

+Here’s an excerpt from The Prince And The Midwife, if you’d like to take a peek.
 Gabby isn’t too impressed with Rafael when she first meets him – quite the opposite, in fact!
-Here’s an excerpt from Chapter 1:

 “She turned to Dr. Full-of-Himself and somehow kept her voice cordial.
 “May I speak to you privately in my office, Dr. Moreno?”